kevandcal/gif-search/README.md

     * Playing each GIF either only on hover or whenever it is at least partially on screen
     * Infinite scroll or pagination (pagination makes use of custom-built animated buttons)
     * Light or dark mode
-* Settings persist in each user's browser by using local storage
+* Settings persist in the user's browser with the help of local storage
 * For better performance, off-screen GIFs never play, regardless of user settings
 * While queried GIFs are loading, a spinner is rendered
 * If the query is unsuccessful, an error message and button for refreshing are rendered